VVUQ · Module 10 of 10

 Uniform rigorSame evidence for every model"What is the model risk?"Scale VVUQ evidence to influence and consequence.

-Credibility without intended useA model called valid in general"Valid for what decision?"Judge credibility for a stated purpose.
+Credibility without a context of useA model called valid in general"Credible for what decision?"Judge credibility for a stated context of use.

 07